Understanding The ADHD And Schizophrenia Comorbidity

 Getty/stockbusters

-Find empathetic professional support
+Find empathetic professional support for ADHD and other concerns

-Alternative support options
+Alternative support options for ADHD and schizophrenia

 ADHD and schizophrenia can cause symptoms that make it difficult to seek support.
 For example, individuals with ADHD may struggle to set in-person appointments, and people with schizophrenia may have trouble functioning in public settings during more severe episodes.
-In these cases, online therapy through a platform like BetterHelp may be more accessible.
+In these cases, online therapy through a platform like BetterHelp may be more convenient.
 Please note that individuals experiencing acute psychosis may require in-person care.

 Studies tend to support the effectiveness of online therapy.
 A 2022 study found that social function and attention were improved in approximately 95% of participants in an online therapy intervention targeted at managing ADHD symptoms in clients.
 While not much research exists on the efficacy of online therapy for schizophrenia treatment, online therapy generally produces the same results as in-person therapy.